ansince1975/MyRetail/README.md

 GET http://localhost:9100/products/13860428
 ```

-and the response will ve (for valid product id)
+and the response will be (for valid product id)
 ```
 {
     "id": 13860428,